NHL '94: Accolades

 IGN ranked the game 59th on their "Top 100 SNES Games of All Time."
-They opined that NHL 94 "Truly defined hockey adaptations in the 16-bit era."
-They also praised the four player function and described the single player gameplay as "Fast and frantic pace of skating and slap-shotting here felt utterly unrivaled."
-The only criticism they had was that NHL 94 removed the option to brawl with the opposing team.
-In 1994, PC Gamer US named NHL Hockey the 11th best computer game ever.
+They opined that NHL '94 "Truly defined hockey adaptations in the 16-bit era."
+They also praised the four-player multiplayer mode and described the single-player gameplay as "Fast and frantic pace of skating and slap-shotting here felt utterly unrivaled."
+The only criticism they had was that NHL '94 removed the option to brawl with the opposing team.
+In 1994, PC Gamer US named NHL Hockey the 11th-best computer game ever.
 The editors called it "nearly flawless in its representation of the speed and the strategies of full-tilt, real-time NHL hockey — and besides, it's one of the best PC games available."
-That same year, PC Gamer UK named it the 41st best computer game of all time, calling it "one of the most enjoyable PC sports sims to date".
+That same year, PC Gamer UK named it the 41st-best computer game of all time, calling it "one of the most enjoyable PC sports sims to date".
 In 1996, GamesMaster ranked the Mega Drive version 65th in its "Top 100 Games of All Time."

 Legacy

 In the years following its release, NHL '94 has come to be considered one of the greatest sports games of all time.
 The Genesis version was included as #61 on Electronic Gaming Monthly's "100 Best Games of All Time" in 1997 and as #47 on IGN's Top 100 Games of All-Time in 2005.
 It was named All-Time Greatest Sports Video Game by Boston.com.
 It was also ranked second by ESPN on its all-time sports video games rankings.
-Bleacher Report listed it as the second best hockey video game ever made (behind NHL 10 but also cited it as "one of the best video games ever made.")
+Bleacher Report listed it as the second-best hockey video game ever made (behind NHL 10) but also cited it as "one of the best video games ever made."

 Former NHL player Jeremy Roenick credits his fame to the exposure he received from NHL '94, as he was listed as one of the best players in the game.

-In 2012, GamesRadar ranked it as the 25th best Sega Genesis game due in part to its realism.
+In 2012, GamesRadar ranked it as the 25th-best Sega Genesis game due in part to its realism.
 In 2014, GamesRadar updated the list and NHL '94 was ranked 15th.

 The goal horn sound from the Sega Genesis version was used in the World of CHEL mode since NHL 19 as an unlockable goal horn.